oursland/sdsmt-uav-constitution/constitution.md

    president at the beginning of the semester

-2. Special meetings may be called by the President, Vice President, or quorum of elected officers as need dictates
+2. Special meetings may be called by the President, Vice President, or quorum of elected officers as need dictates.
+Special meetings do not affect membership standing negatively.

 3. A quorum of membership for voting purposes shall be reached when 2/3 of the general members are voting.